zmorehouse/COMP3310-MQTT/readme.md

 ## Libraries Used
 - `time`: To keep track of time delays
-- `os`: To write to file
+- `os and csv`: To write statistics to relevant csv files
-- `pandas`: To create dataframes for spreadsheet
-- `paho`: For MQTT brokering with the mosquitto broker.
+- `paho`: For MQTT connections with the mosquitto broker.

 ## Scripts